 There are several physician specialties, however, that participate in an early match process.
 Not all are affiliated with the NRMP.
 The military, for example, has its own match program.
 Following are details.

 The SF Match oversees the matching process for ophthalmology residencies.
 Applicants can register for the match online and download the Centralized Application Service materials.

 The application and all required documents should be completed and submitted by August, but individual programs may have their own specific deadlines.
 Interviews typically run from October through early January.
-Rank lists are due in January; match results are released in February.
+Rank lists are due in early January for programs.
+Applicants have until later in the month to submit their rank lists, thus allowing for “second looks” by applicants.
+Match results are released in February.

-An important difference is that military students complete a different online application that includes ranking programs.
-The deadline for all materials is early to mid-October to ensure consideration at the selection board meeting at the end of November.
+Deadlines for materials begin in late August and run through mid-October.
 The selection board results are released by mid-December.
 Rather than a computer-generated match list, the JSGMESB decision-making process involves discussion and negotiation between specialties, programs, faculty and applicants.
 Unlike in the NRMP, a student can be placed in a program they did not rank in their rank list.

 There’s another match for public health and general preventive medicine programs, which is run by the American College of Preventive Medicine (ACPM).
 Learn more about how the ACPM Standardized Application Process works.